 9.2.1.4 CR Requested Change from a Default Load Profile ID

 (1) After a new ESI ID has sufficient usage history, a CR may request a change from a default Load Profile ID using the ERCOT retail transaction issue resolution system.
-The requested Load Profile ID shall follow the guidelines for calculations contained in Appendix D, Profile Decision Tree.
+The requested Load Profile ID shall follow the guidelines for calculations contained in Section 20, Profile Decision Tree.
 In the case of a Business ESI ID, the 12 months used in the calculations shall be the first 12 months of usage for the ESI ID.
 In the case of a residential ESI ID, the first consecutive seven months from October through April is all that is needed for the calculation of Winter Ratio.
 Once the Winter Ratio is known then the CR may request a change from the default Load Profile ID.
 After ERCOT has validated the CR’s calculated Load Profile ID change request, ERCOT will then submit the request to the appropriate TDSP.
 The TDSP will verify that the change is consistent with their tariff and send the appropriate TX SET transaction to complete the request.

 10 kVA TO kW CONVERSION